 Data driven medicine

-It is increasingly realized that patients are not alike.
+It is increasingly recognized that all patients are not alike.
 This has been shown in asthma, COPD, lung cancer and other respiratory diseases, where patients vary in the molecular networks underlying their disease.
-Therefore, getting grips on biological complexity becomes mandatory for therapeutic decisions.
+Therefore, getting grip on biological complexity becomes mandatory for therapeutic decisions.
 However, molecular networks can insufficiently be established by common clinical procedures.